 Having said all this, I must point out that the brahmacharin vow (vrata) involves the discipline, purification, control, and non-indulgence of all the senses.
 Furthermore, it is a vow–a voluntary resolution.
 Those who do not wish to make such a resolution need not do so.
 But they should not lie to themselves and others by claiming to be yogis.

 Controlling the mind.
 When the mind is quieted, rendered fearless, and strengthened by the power (virya) accumulated through continence and discipline of the senses (for the word “virtue” is derived from the Latin word for power), then–and only then–it can be controlled.

 Devoted to me.
-Such union is not abstract, nor is it only awareness of our finite spirit-self.
-Rather, it is a filling of the consciousness with God as the eternal Object-Subject.
-Self-awareness is necessary, but only as the precursor of God-awareness.
-In that awareness we find our true self, which is why Jesus spoke of losing our life to find it in the greater, primal Life that is God (Matthew 16:25).
+Such union is not abstract, it is a filling of the consciousness with God as the eternal Object-Subject.
+The first step, the precursor to God-awareness, is Self-awareness.
+In that awareness we find our true Self and then the Self of our Self, God.
+That is why Jesus spoke of “losing” our life to “find” it in the greater, primal Life that is God (Matthew 16:25).

 The yogi’s Goal

-“Thus, continually disciplining himself, the yogi whose mind is subdued goes to nirvana, to supreme peace, to union with Me” (6:15).
-Ever keeping this in mind and following what Krishna has just told us, the yogi will come to the Goal unerringly and–comparatively speaking–easily.
+Ever keeping this in mind and following what Krishna has just told us, the yogi will come to the Goal unerringly and, comparatively speaking, easily.